We have all sorts of conversations, and we take every one seriously. Whatever made you reach out, we’re glad you did, and we want to help you.

 Can anyone call you?

-The majority of those who call are LGBT+ but we also get lots of callers who are considering issues around their sexuality.
-And then there are friends, parents or family members of LGBT+ loved ones who are looking for some independent advice and support – we welcome them all!
+The majority of people who reach out to us are LGBTQIA+.
+However, we also hae conversations with friends, parents or family members of LGBTQIA+ loved ones who are looking for some independent advice and support – we welcome them all!

 What can I talk about?

 We are here to listen to anything that you want to talk about.
-Nothing is off limits, and if you feel nervous when you hear that strange voice – there’s no rush, take your time.
+Nothing is off limits, and if you feel nervous when you first start chatting with someone, that’s okay.
+There’s no rush, take your time.

-For over 40 years people have been talking to us about:
+For almost 50 years people have been talking to us about:

 - Coming out